Japan's youth turn to rural areas seeking a slower life

 Excursions like this around apple orchards and greenhouses full of strawberry plants, talking to farmers in their fields, take place pretty much every week somewhere in rural Japan.

 They are organised and paid for by local authorities which are desperate to repopulate the countryside.

 After years of young people heading for the cities the average farmer in Japan is now 65.8 years old and that figure is rising steadily.

 But now some are considering making the journey back.

 "There are more people that want to be farmers now, and the numbers are increasing," says Naoko Maruyama, a local government official who uses a website to attract potential recruits.

 "More people from the city want a rural life.
 Here in Nagano prefecture we want to help them.
-But at the same time it takes a lot to become a farmer."'A slower life'
+But at the same time it takes a lot to become a farmer."